 I have even received prophetic words from men of God telling me that my situation getting ready to change (and they even said by certain dates).
 And I believe what was said and stood on what was said because I believe the Lord says to believe in His prophets so that you may prosper.
 But many of the specified dates and time has come and gone with NO CHANGE!
 Which naturally causes me to become discouraged.
 Maybe I am not understanding right regarding tithing?
 Your insight is greatly appreciated.

-A. Instead of relying on the word of men you call prophets and then complaining to God when their prophesies don’t come true, you might consider reviewing what He’s already told you.
+Instead of relying on the word of men you call prophets and then complaining to God when their prophecies don’t come true, you might consider reviewing what He’s already told you.
 For example in Luke 6:38 says,

 “Give, and it will be given to you.
 A good measure, pressed down, shaken together and running over, will be poured into your lap.
 For with the measure you use, it will be measured to you.”

 “Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously.”

 and in verses 10-11 he said,

 “Now he who supplies seed to the sower and bread for food will also supply and increase your store of seed and will enlarge the harvest of your righteousness.
 You will be made rich in every way so that you can be generous on every occasion, and through us your generosity will result in thanksgiving to God.”

 These verses tell us that we have to give before we can receive, just like the farmer has to plant before he can harvest.
 You’re saying that as soon as the Lord increases your income you’ll give more to help the poor.
 That’s like the farmer saying as soon as the harvest increases he’ll start planting more seed.